pl4nty/garden/content/Posts/Finding an unreleased Windows feature.md

 The rule supports standard Azure AD [device filters](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/concept-condition-filters-for-devices#filter-for-devices-graph-api), which could be particularly useful for PAW implementations.

 That's about it for implementing this feature, feel free to experiment in your own tenants.
-In part 2, we'll play with Windows binaries to find out how this all works, and hopefully shed some light on the extra WDAC/firewall option.
+In [[Tenant Restrictions v2 under the hood|part 2]], we'll play with Windows binaries to find out how this all works, and hopefully shed some light on the extra WDAC/firewall option.